Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 This is a lot of one-on-one work, getting kids away from the social pressures that influence them.
 It is also inherently educational in nature.
 Without understanding consequences or the harmful effects of alcohol, marijuana, or nicotine, it’s tough to make good decisions about their use.

 A lot of this is group work.
 With patients far outnumbering counselors, and variable timelines for working with them, it can involve a lot of triage and reliance on peer counselors under your guidance.
-You may work in correctional facilities directly, or with parolees or in transitional housing.
-This is a particularly important area for clinical counseling since a high rate of co-occuring disorders makes treatment complex.
+You may work in correctional facilities directly, with parolees, or in transitional housing.
+This is a particularly important area for clinical counseling since a high rate of co-occurring disorders makes treatment complex.

 Opioids are the deadliest substances on the scene today.
-Data from the CDC shows opioid related deaths on top of the charts of all substance overdoses for decades.
-As of 2022, they were responsible for three quarters of overdose deaths.
+Data from the CDC shows opioid related deaths at the top of the charts of all substance overdoses for decades.
+As of 2022, they were responsible for three-quarters of overdose deaths.
 That makes them a priority for many public and private SUD treatment facilities.

 While opioids get all the press, there’s an even bigger killer out there in the world of substance abuse.
 The CDC tied alcohol back to nearly 180,000 deaths from 2020 to 2021 alone.
 In fact, it’s also associated with around 17 percent of opioid overdoses.
 And as far and away the most widely available substance prone to abuse, many people don’t even realize they have a problem with it.